QuarkNerd/blog/ceberhardt/_posts/2020-01-03-webassembly-sudoku-solver.md

 $ wasm-pack build --target web
 ~~~

 The output of this build is a small (70KByte) wasm module and an accompanying JavaScript file which fetches the wasm module and adapts the functions, performing various type conversions.
-This is where much of the value is added, WebAassembly only supports numeric types, however the code above exports a function with a string argument and return value.
-The [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) project, automatically generates bindings to simplify communication between JavaScript and Rust (compiled to WebAassembly), in this case it handles the encoding and decoding of strings to linear memory, which significantly reduces the effort involved in using Rust code on the web.
+This is where much of the value is added, WebAssembly only supports numeric types, however the code above exports a function with a string argument and return value.
+The [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) project, automatically generates bindings to simplify communication between JavaScript and Rust (compiled to WebAssembly), in this case it handles the encoding and decoding of strings to linear memory, which significantly reduces the effort involved in using Rust code on the web.

 Using this WebAssembly module couldn't be easier: